s2l1/Headless-Samourai-Dojo/README.md

 `$ apt install tor tor-arm`

-Now modify the Tor configuration by uncommenting (removing the #) or adding the following lines.
+Now modify the Tor configuration by uncommenting (removing the #) and adding the following line.

 `$ nano /etc/tor/torrc`
 ```
-# uncomment:
+# scroll down a bit and find the section you need to edit

+# remove the # symbol in front of these 2 lines:
 ControlPort 9051
 CookieAuthentication 1

-# add:
+# now add the following line:
 CookieAuthFileGroupReadable 1
 ```
 Restart Tor to activate modifications.